edison0xyz/zilliqajs-starter/README.md

 # zilliqajs-starter
-Starter JS Scripts for Zilliqa.
+Starter Scripts for Zilliqa.
 Includes quick scripts to get you started:
 1. Creating Wallet (`SimpleTest.ts`)
-2. Deploy Contract (`DeployContract.ts`)
+2. Deploy Contract and invoke transitions (`QuickStart.ts`)

 ## Getting started
-1. Run `cp config-base.json config.json`
+Run `ts-node SimpleTest.ts`.
-2. Run `tsc src/SimpleTest.ts`
+If you do not have `ts-node`, install it using `npm install -g ts-node typescript`.

 If you want to test locally, use [KayaRPC](https://github.com/Zilliqa/kaya)